SCCapstone/Mind404/README.md

 * [Node.js](https://nodejs.org/en/)
 * [Android Studio](https://developer.android.com/studio/?gclid=Cj0KCQjwiNSLBhCPARIsAKNS4_czZZ8qTIG6V1sBmGGpt5doHKe01koHvBUY1MGQVu9Z5VZL4kSrSd0aAuH7EALw_wcB&gclsrc=aw.ds)
    * Android Studio is recommended as the primary emulator for the app.
 Once downloaded, proceed to create a new AVD running Android 10.0 and API 29.
-   * You may also download the Expo Go client app on your mobile device
+   * You may also choose to use the Expo client app on your mobile device, downloadable in the google play store
 * CLI command line utility
    * To do this, enter the following command into your terminal
         >  npm install -g expo-cli
+* A Code editor, to view and edit code
+    * We recommend using [Visual Studio Code](https://code.visualstudio.com/) available on all OS's
 ## Setup

 Here you list all the one-time things the developer needs to do after cloning